 Following our previous tutorials, we could place this “Avoid Obstacle” (or “Avoid Water Tower”) code just before the “Line Follow Code”, as suggested below:

-To see how to recreate these LEGO EV3-G commands in a way that will work with our one-color-sensor Robot, watch the video at the start of this web page now.
+To see how to recreate these LEGO EV3-G commands in a way that will work with our one-color-sensor Robot, watch the video below.

 After we added this code to our Rescue Challenge code, our robot avoided the obstacle, as shown in the video below: